The Forest is both a training aid for the sport of orienteering and a game in the form of a treasure hunt* in a huge area of wooded terrain.

 This program includes some non-trivial games and diversions for those who are not orienteers; we will call them explorers, which relates to another version published in the 1980s.

 For programmers The Forest also demonstrates a technique for generating vast terrain by an algorithm rather than by storing it in memory or having to download it as a huge amount of data.
 It is written in JavaScript for an HTML5 web page and the program occupies only just over 200 kilobytes, so it downloads and runs very quickly.
 Nevertheless it has more than 1,000 sq km of forest to explore (very much more!).
-The file TerrainGeneration.pdf describes in some detail how the terrain is generated (and much more detail has been added to this PDF 31/5/22).
+The file TerrainGeneration.pdf describes in some detail how the terrain is generated (and more detail is added to this PDF fom time to time).

 *About the treasure hunt: there are at least 5 stages (levels, if you like).
 First you need to assemble the clues and find Treasure Island.
 There is a treasure chest there but you may need to think a bit about exactly where it is.
 What you find in it will tell you what to do next.